 Stephen Goldsmith, Director of the Innovations Program in the American Government Program at Harvard Kennedy School, gets big data and why it matters to cities.
 In his current role, he’s doing what he loves: helping cities use data efficiently to solve problems.
-Follow Stephen to find out the latest on government and tech – he’s an excellent writer who gets to the heart of the key issues and he brings with him tremendous experience from the field – as the former Mayor of Indianapolis and the former Deputy Mayor of New York City.
+Follow Stephen to find out the latest on government and tech – he’s gets to the heart of key issues and brings with him tremendous experience from the field.
 Two great examples of Goldsmith’s writing that you should definitely check out are Utilizing Data-Driven Tools to Solve Municipal Trash Problems and Implementing Smart Leadership in Cities.

 @JimOnCities 6.7K followers

 James Anderson spends all of his time – in his own words – helping mayors “be awesome.”
 As Head of Government Innovation Programs at Bloomberg Philanthropies, he runs programs that connect to innovation and technology like the Mayors Challenge, What Works Cities, Bloomberg Harvard City Leadership, and more.
 Have a look at what he has to say after visiting 300-plus city halls.
 Anderson is a real industry leader about everything to do with smart cities and local government.
 And bonus, he tweets about really awesome resources that you’ll want to read and follow.